jeffhandley/react-composite-pages/README.md

     * The `RenderContainer` receives state and client script to be used for client-side rendering
 1. The server simply loads a page and renders its React component
     * The server code does not need to be aware of which page template to render; the page wraps itself in the appropriate template
-    * The server code remains independent from any flux/redux implementation in use on the page
+    * The server code remains independent from any flux implementation in use on the page
 1. Client-side entry points load the state and initialize client-side rendering

-With this approach, we can easily compose multiple Container Components together into page templates and support universal rendering of any Container Component, regardless of its flux/redux implementation.
+With this approach, we can easily compose multiple Container Components together into page templates and support universal rendering of any Container Component, regardless of its flux implementation.